espruino/EspruinoDocs/puck/Puck.js SMS.md

 The video further down shows how to read data from BLE devices within range and then send that as an SMS text message response.

+**Note:** You'll need the latest firmware as of Sewpt 2017 on your Puck.js device for this.
+That means at least 1v95 (when released) or a 'cutting edge' build (http://www.espruino.com/Download).

 You'll need
 -----------